Jeadie/Jeadie.github.io/reading.md

  - The School of Life: An Emotional Education by Alain de Botton
  - The Plague by Albert Camus
  - The 33 Strategies of War by Robert Greene
+ - The Shadow of the Sun by Ryszard Kapuściński

 ### In 2020:
  - Infinite Jest by David Foster Wallace